jaideep-siva/Heart-Attack-Prediction/README.md

 ### Understanding Heart Attacks

-An introductory section providing a comprehensive overview of heart attacks, including definitions, risk factors, and their significance.
+An introductory section provides a comprehensive overview of heart attacks, including definitions, risk factors, and their significance.
 This section sets the stage for the importance of predictive modeling in healthcare.

 ### Dataset and Variables